 The housing market has improved and sellers are planning to purchase a new home after they have sold their existing property.
 Contact a local Realtor get a Comparative Market Analysis of your existing home.
 Home Buyers Guide Home Buyers Advantages Disadvantages Is there enough equity in the existing property to purchase a new home?
 Or will the new purchase require selling your current home?
 The process when selling requires time.
 Current property has to be listed and receive an accepted offer from a qualified buyer.
 After an offer has been accepted home enters escrow.
 The escrow period can be about 30 to 60 days.
 If your home is currently on the market the total selling process can take a few months.
 Prospective buyers allow time to sell your current home.

 Now you know the estimated equity in your home.
 Head off to a direct lender see your purchasing power for a new home.
 Will you be able to purchase a new home in the desired area?
 If not consider homes in surrounding areas.
 Home Buyer's Guide 15 Checklist Tips.

 The 3 L’s may not be everything but close to it.
 Best locations are higher priced neighborhoods for good reasons.
 It is to a home buyers advantage purchasing home in the best affordable location.

 Verify if the residential street is a busy commuter street with heavy traffic.
 Does the home provide privacy?
 Does the master bedroom look into the neighborhood’s bathroom?
 That may be a location problem.
 Condominiums with the highest value tend to be top-floor and end units.
 End units have one common wall.
-Does condo view brick wall or greenbelt?
+Does the condo view brick wall or greenbelt?
 Things to consider when searching for a home or condominium.
 Resell values base on home or condominium location.
-Financial advantage good location and disadvantage poor location.
+Financial advantage good location and disadvantage of poor location.